Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 More information: Terrorist threat worldwide

-Carry photo identification with you at all times in Liberia.
-Government security checkpoints will ask to see photo identification.
+Carry photo identification with you at all times.
+Government security checkpoints will ask to see it.

 Tourist facilities are severely limited outside of Monrovia and infrastructure is poor.

-Strong coastal currents are common in Liberia.
+Strong coastal currents are common.
 Seek local advice before swimming.

-Driving in Liberia is dangerous, especially after dark, due to poor road conditions, poorly maintained vehicles and a lack of sufficient street lighting.
+Driving is dangerous, especially after dark, due to poor road conditions, poorly maintained vehicles and insufficient street lighting.

 More information: Road safety and driving